Excel VBA ByRef Function Argument

-For an example look at the below VBA code.
+For example, look at the below VBA code.

 Sub Procedure1() Dim k As Integer k = 50 Procedure2 k MsgBox k End Sub

 Sub Procedure2(ByRef k As Integer) k = k + 10 End Sub

 In the first procedure, I have declared the variable “k” as Integer.

 Then I have assigned the value to this variable as 50.